(Photo by Ezra Shaw/Getty Images)

 Photo by Mike Ehrmann/Getty Images

-While there is a wide range of prices, the most expensive seats at Citi Field won’t run you the same exorbitant costs that they do across town in the Bronx.
-Of course, they aren’t cheap either.
-The top seats in the building – the first two rows behind home plate – will run you $460, and they’re curiously the only place in the stadium that isn’t subject to varying pricing levels.
-Sitting in the next few rows behind the prime seats ranges anywhere from $450 to $102 depending on the day, but most rational folk will probably be looking to the upper deck most of the time, and there the prices are far more palatable.
+While there is a wide range of prices, the most expensive seats at Citi Field won't run you the same exorbitant costs that they do across town in the Bronx.
+Of course, they aren't cheap either.
+The top seats in the building – the first two rows behind home plate – are very expensive.
+Sitting in the next few rows behind the prime seats ranges depending on the day, but most fans will probably be looking to the upper deck most of the time where the prices are far more palatable.

 In addition to being as far as one can get from most of the better food areas, stairwells will block a large portion of the view, particularly if you are sitting in right field.

-Tip: The best bang for your buck probably lies in sections 509 to 517, where seats can be had fairly reasonably had – they’re $30 or less for any game that isn’t Opening Day or the Subway Series – and the entire view of the field is unobscured.
-If you’re thinking nearly anything beyond the infield of the Promenade section will run the risk of some of the playing area being unviewable.
-In addition, the seats are right above a large food court that sits behind home plate in the upper deck meaning the walk to get any substantial food is quick and easy, as well as a wider variety of beers than one might get from a vendor at their seats.
-That food court also features a box office for future ticket dates, which almost never features any wait.
-If you’re planning on buying tickets to future games at the box office outside the stadium, wait until you’re inside and head to the upper deck food court.
+Tip: The best bang for your buck probably lies in sections 509 to 517, where seats can be fairly reasonable for any game that isn't Opening Day or the Subway Series – and the entire view of the field is unobscured.
+In addition, the seats are right above a large food court that sits behind home plate in the upper deck, meaning the walk to get any substantial food is quick and easy; as well as a wider variety of beers than one might get from a vendor at their seats.
+That food court also features a box office for future ticket dates, which almost never features a wait.
+If you're planning on buying tickets to future games at the box office outside the stadium, wait until you're inside and head to the upper deck food court.

-Tip: Speaking of the field level, spots on the 100 level aren’t as pricey as one might expect given the premium for sitting directly behind home plate.
-Field Level seats can be had along the right and left field lines for the relatively reasonable sum of $36-60 on value dates.
-Outfield seats near the Apple in Center Field are somewhat expensive, as much as $42 on the more expensive games, but they offer uncanny access to the food court in center field, which features some of the more talked about food stands such as Shake Shack or Blue Smoke BBQ.
-Other choices, such as sushi or deli sandwiches are a short walk towards the right field foul pole.
+Tip: Speaking of the field level, spots on the 100 level aren't as pricey as one might expect given the premium for sitting directly behind home plate.
+Field Level seats can be had along the right and left field lines for the relatively reasonable sum on value dates.
+Outfield seats near the Apple in Center Field are somewhat expensive but they offer uncanny access to the food court in center field, which features some of the more talked about food stands such as Shake Shack or Blue Smoke BBQ.
+Other choices, such as sushi or deli sandwiches are a short walk toward the right field foul pole.

 Tip: Being in the last five rows of the Promenade isn’t all bad.
 Several of the top rows of the stadium are covered by an overhang, meaning you’ll stay dry if the umpires decide to play through the rain.